enkidevs/curriculum/javascript/core/numbers/base-conversion.md

 parseInt("1111011", 2) // 123
 ```

-The type of returned value is `number`
+The type of returned value is `number`.

 ---
 ## Practice